iauns/cpm/README.rst

     GIT_REPOSITORY "https://github.com/SCIInstitute/spire"
     GIT_TAG "v0.7.0")

-Be sure to include these directives before calling CPM_Finish() (the "# Include any modules here..." section mentioned in the first snippet).
-This will automatically download, build, and link version 0.7.0 of a thin OpenGL client named Spire.
+This snippet will automatically download, build, and link version 0.7.0 of a thin OpenGL client named Spire.
 A new namespace is generated for 'spire' and a preprocessor definition for this namespace is automatically added to your project.
-The namespace preprocessor definition for projects definition always follows the form "``CPM_<NAME>_NS``" where ``<NAME>`` is the first argument of your call to ``CPM_AddModule``.
+The namespace preprocessor definition always follows the form "``CPM_<NAME>_NS``" where ``<NAME>`` is the first argument of your call to ``CPM_AddModule``.
 The name is always capitalized before being added to your preprocessor definitions.